 Do you like flea markets?
 Head over to the daily second-hand book and antique market in front of the church at Pidvalna Street.
 What to expect to find here: everything from old coins, books, posters to suitcases, and trunks.
 If you read Ukrainian or Russian, then you might find a good book here.
 Otherwise, browsing is also fun.
 The market is centered around the statue of Ivan Fedorov.
 He was the first person who printed a book in Ukraine.

 17. Taste all 39 Lviv chocolate varieties

 Attention chocolate lovers: Lviv is your dream destination.
 As mentioned before, Lviv is known for its coffee and chocolate.
 The best place to taste handmade chocolate is the Lviv Chocolate Factory.
 Just like the Coffee Mine, the chocolate factory is huge.
 It has six floors.
-On the ground level you get to see how the chocolate is made, the second floor is a shop and the other floors are used for the cafe.
+On the ground level, you get to see how the chocolate is made, the second floor is a shop and the other floors are used for the cafe.
 This place has a total ‘Willy Wonka & the Chocolate Factory’ feel to it.
 Supposedly, they have 39 varieties of chocolate.
-Do not miss out on the roof terrace for an awesome view over the city.
+Do not miss out on the roof terrace for an awesome view of the city.